kimwalisch/primecount/README.md

 void primecount::set_num_threads(int threads);
 ```

-### Using libprimecount
+### C++ library
-Below is a C++ example program that counts the primes below 1000.
+Below is an example program that counts the primes below 1000 using libprimecount.

 ```C++
 #include <primecount.hpp>